mkdocs/mkdocs/docs/user-guide/custom-themes.md

 Fill in the URL, license, description, author and author email address.

-The name should follow the convention `mkdocs-themename` (like `mkdocs- bootstrap` and `mkdocs-bootswatch`), starting with MkDocs, using hyphens to separate words and including the name of your theme.
+The name should follow the convention `elstir-themename` (like `elstir- bootstrap` and `elstir-bootswatch`), starting with elstir, using hyphens to separate words and including the name of your theme.

 Most of the rest of the file can be left unedited.
 The last section we need to change is the entry_points.
-This is how MkDocs finds the theme(s) you are including in the package.
-The name on the left is the one that users will use in their mkdocs.yml and the one on the right is the directory containing your theme files.
+This is how elstir finds the theme(s) you are including in the package.
+The name on the left is the one that users will use in their elstir.yml and the one on the right is the directory containing your theme files.

 The directory you created at the start of this section with the main.html file